hmlewis-astro/classify_aggressive_driving/proposal.md

 The scraped data will be stored in a `.csv` file, with rows corresponding for each scraped date-time.
 Both the downloaded data and the scraped data will be read in to python and manipulated using the `pandas` package.
 The `pandas` package will be used for initial exploratory data analysis and feature engineering.

 The classification models in `scikit-learn` will be used to build, validate, and test baseline and further expanded/refined models.
-If we find that the target class is imbalanced in the dataset, we will also weight the classes or resample the data.
+If we find that the target class is imbalanced in the data set, we will also weight the classes or resample the data.

 We will use the matplotlib package to create visualizations of the resulting model metrics and classification results.